2023 MAFLT LCTL Innovation Awards

-These awards, offered by the National LCTL Resource Center (NLRC) and generously funded by the Michigan State University Online Graduate Programs in Foreign Language Teaching (MAFLT and Certificate), recognized outstanding, innovative, and transformative uses of technology in the teaching of Less Commonly Taught Languages (LCTLs).
+These awards, offered by the National LCTL Resource Center (NLRC) and generously funded by the Michigan State University Online Graduate Programs in Foreign Language Teaching (MAFLT and Certificate), recognize outstanding, innovative, and transformative uses of technology in the teaching of Less Commonly Taught Languages (LCTLs).
 For the purposes of this award, we consider LCTLs anything other than English and the commonly taught world languages of French, German, and Spanish.
-Three prizes ranging between $250 and $500 were awarded this year.
+Three prizes ranging between $250 and $500 will be awarded this year.
+Last year’s award winners are featured on our blog.

 Eligibility

-All LCTL instructors were eligible to apply for this award, either as individuals or as part of a team.
-To be considered, innovative uses of technology must have been implemented in courses running between Fall 2021 and Fall 2022.
-Eligible innovations can be implemented in online, blended, or F2F courses.
-Both K-12 and Higher Ed LCTL instructors were encouraged to apply.
+All LCTL instructors are eligible to apply for this award, either as individuals or as part of a team.
+To be considered, innovative uses of technology must have been implemented in courses running between Summer 2022 and Fall 2023.
+Eligible innovations could have been implemented in online, blended, or F2F courses.
+Both K-12 and Higher Ed LCTL instructors are encouraged to apply.

 Nominations

-Nominations were reviewed by a committee comprised of MAFLT faculty and personnel from the National LCTL Resource Center (NLRC) at Michigan State University.
+If you would like to be considered for the award, please fill out the entry form below.
+If you would like to nominate someone else, feel free to contact Luca Giupponi (giupponi@msu.edu), who will follow up with the nominee.
+Nominations will be reviewed by a committee comprised of MAFLT faculty and personnel from the National LCTL Resource Center (NLRC) at Michigan State University.

 Entry Information

-Any technology-based practice used in a LCTL course was eligible for consideration.
-Innovation could be the course as a whole but also a smaller element such as a project, task, or assessment.
+Any technology-based practice used in a LCTL course is eligible for consideration.
+Innovations can be the course as a whole but also a smaller element such as a project, task, or assessment.
 Entries were reviewed and evaluated according to the criteria listed in the MAFLT LCTL Innovation Award rubric.
+The following components are required for each submission:

 Timeline